 5.1 Scoring all organisations on all indicators

 As in previous years, all organisations are scored on all indicators.
-Publish What You Fund has looked carefully at how the methodology could take different models into account, but ultimately concluded that it is not possible to exclude certain indicators from some organisations and still maintain a consistent application of the methodology.
+Publish What You Fund has looked carefully at how the methodology could take different models into account, but ultimately concluded that it is not possible to exclude certain indicators from some organisations and still maintain a consistent application of the scoring approach.

 Organisations – bilateral agencies, international financial institutions (IFIs), multilateral institutions, foundations – are worth assessing together as they are influential providers with an explicit development or poverty reduction mandate.
 They mostly represent official external financing and all have an impact on partner countries and actors.
 They are, therefore, held to a common set of standards, within or without “official development assistance” flows.